József Éles: Playing abroad and first coaching steps

 Éles won back his old form, and led his team into the EHF Champions League finals in 2002, where they faced SC Magdeburg.
 After winning the first leg on a two goals difference, the German team showed their class and turned the things around with a 30–25 victory on home soil.

 In early 2003 there were rumors about the possible departure of Éles as he was linked with many clubs including THW Kiel, HSG Nordhorn and TV Grosswallstadt.
 He finally signed a two-year contract with AO Filippos Verias, where he joined former legends Aleksandr Tuchkin and Vyacheslav Atavin.
 Yet in the summer of 2003 there was organized a farewell match for Éles between his old and new club.
 The left back has worn his legendary number 6 shirt the very last time, that was eventually retired after the game.

-In December 2004, GC Amiticia Zürich made a special offer to sign Éles as a player and coach.
+In December 2004, GC Amicitia Zürich made a special offer to sign Éles as a player and coach.
 His existing contract was terminated by mutual agreement, went into immediate effect, and Éles joined the Swiss club in January.
 Under his guidance the team performed excellent, and finished second at the end of the season.
 However, after a rich businessman, Arnold Schuler took over the club and merged it with Grasshoppers, the things have changed quickly.
 Schuler had his plan and Éles was released to make space for his own players and staff.
 Not much later he was approached by TV Endingen, the team that finished just behind Amiticia in the second division campaign that year. Éles accepted a one-year deal and since then he concentrates fully on his coaching career.